mumtaz1000/mumtaz1000/README.md

 ## Internship ✍
 - Frejac as UI/UX designer and frontend developer.
 - Yayloh as fullstack developer.
+- Nordic Web Team as a fullstack developer.

 ## Looking for 🔭
 -  I’m looking for job opportunities related to web development.